sciZer0/newdiscoveries/c/README.md

 </p>

 where,<br>
-E — Energy being spent by Organism while pushing an object, (measured in kilogram*meter/second: kg*m/s);<br>
+E — Energy being spent by Organism on Target Work, (measured in kilogram * meter / second: kg * m / s);<br>
-m — the mass of the pushed object (measured in kilograms: kg);<br>
+m — Mass of the pushed object (measured in kilograms: kg);<br>
-Target — the Target Acceleration: the acceleration that the given Force (Organism by its Hand), while pushing the object, is striving to give to the pushed object (measured in meter/second²: m/s²)
+Target — Target Acceleration: the acceleration that the given Force (Organism by its Hand), while pushing the object, is striving to give to the pushed object (measured in meter/second²: m/s²);<br>
+t — Time of pushing the object, (measured in seconds: s).

 The New Universal Formula for Work and Energy is: